 - Preheat the oven to 350 degrees.

-- Line a sheet pan with foil and coat with olive oil.
+- Line a sheet pan with foil and coat it with olive oil.

 - Prick the potatoes with a fork and place them on the pan.

-- Bake the potatoes until tender, 45 minutes to an hour.
+- Bake the potatoes until tender, forty-five minutes to an hour.

-- When the potatoes are cool enough to handle, cut them in two, scoop out the insides and place the potatoes in a large bowl.
+- When the potatoes are cool enough to handle, cut them in two, scoop out the insides, and place them in a large bowl.

-- Add the 6 tablespoons of butter, oat milk, brown sugar, maple syrup, cinnamon, cardamom, clove, orange juice, orange zest, and vanilla to the bowl.
+- Add the six tablespoons of butter, oat milk, brown sugar, maple syrup, cinnamon, cardamom, clove, orange juice, orange zest, and vanilla to the bowl.

 - Use a potato masher to mash potatoes.